• Skip to main content

 Future inheritances – when can they be taken into account?

-If one party has an expectation of a significant inheritance, the other party may argue that this should be taken into account by the court in a property claim.
+If one party has an expectation of significant inheritances, the other party may argue that this should be taken into account by the court in a property claim.

 Factors the Court considers in determining a property claim